 The boat will generally be moored in either of these three places but more often the TV2 building (ask taxi for Nordre Nostrekaien) or the Customs House (ask taxi for the Toll Butens Quay)

 There is generally an email sent the week before with instructions including my Norway phone number as the mooring place is dictated by the Harbour Authorities and changes week to week.
 However, I am always within the Vagen so you should see me pretty quickly just with a quick wander.
-You could also find me using AIS (a phone app is available)!
+You could also find me using AIS on an App such as Marine Traffic.

-I have a norwegian mobile in Norway and I give out the number when I know myself – most likely will remain as 791583206?!
+Best way to contact me is on my UK mobile phone.
+I will send the number in the boat joining instructions.
 Drop me an email after you have arrived in Norway and I will confirm last minute details.

 It is very important that I know your dietary requirements well in advance.
 The boat is stocked for the week before we leave so if you have not been catered for by that point you are stuffed.
 I will contact all organisers with a form to complete before Crimbo so please be vigilant and communicate your requirements.